johnyoun28/johnyoun28/README.md

 - 🔭 I’m currently working on personal projects
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning TypeScript
 - 🤔 I’m looking for help with the job search
 - 💬 Ask me about anything!
 - 📫 How to reach me: https://www.linkedin.com/in/john-youn/ or johnyoun28@gmail.com